lambdaclass/cairo-vm/fuzzer/diff_fuzzer/README.md

 ## To run the fuzzer

+Use the commands:
-Ensure that you have the atheris module installed before running, if not run `pip install atheris`.
+ - `make fuzzer-deps` to ensure that you have the atheris module and created a python module from `fuzzer/src/py_export.rs` using maturin.
-Use the command `make diff-fuzz` to run the fuzzer.
+ - `make diff-fuzz` to run the fuzzer.

 ## The fuzzer
 The fuzzer is located in the ***random_hint_fuzzer.py*** file inside the diff_fuzzer folder.